 FRESH WORKS! awards commissions to support the creation of new work by BlPOC (Black, Indigenous and people of color) transgender, gender-nonconforming, non-binary and queer artists: we present these new works at our annual FRESH MEAT FESTIVAL.

 Fresh Meat Productions is thrilled to announce our 2021 FRESH WORKS!
 Commissioned Artists!
 We awarded commissioning grants to these six brilliant artists/ensembles to create new work: Randy Ford, J Mase III, Antoine Hunter, Lady Dane Figueroa Edidi, Mark Travis Rivera, and Angelica Medina + Jahaira Fajardo.

-Fresh Meat Productions will present the world premieres of these commissioned works at our 2021 FRESH MEAT FESTIVAL of trans and queer performance (June 18-27, Online).
-Please join us!
+Fresh Meat Productions presented the world premieres of these commissioned works at our 2021 FRESH MEAT FESTIVAL of trans and queer performance (June 18-27, Online).

 DANDY (Randy Ford + David Rue)